eclipse/microprofile-evolution-process/proposals/0004-FaultTolerance.md

 ### CDI-based approach
 Use interceptor and annotation to specify the execution and policy configration.
-Define an interceptor binding to specify whether the execution is sync or asyn.
-Two interceptors should be provided by the implementation: AsyncExecutorInterceptor and SyncExecutorInterceptor
+An annotation of Asynchronous has to be specified for any asynchronous calls.
+Otherwise, synchronous execution is assumed.
+The implementation should provide two interceptors, one for synchronous invocation and the other for asynchronous invocation.
 ```
 @Documented
 @Retention(RetentionPolicy.RUNTIME)
 @Target({ ElementType.METHOD, ElementType.TYPE })
-@InterceptorBinding
 @Inherited
-public @interface Execution {
+public @interface Asynchronous {

-    Type value() default Type.SYNC;

-    enum Type {
-        ASYNC, SYNC;
-    };
 }
 ```
 #### RetryPolicy: A policy to define the retry criteria